Miami-bound flight crashes, killing music producer and eight others - NewsBreak

 All seven passengers and two crew members were killed in the crash, according to Helidosa Aviation Group .
 The company reports that the flight was en route to Miami before the incident happened.

 Local news outlet Listin Diario reports the pilot had declared an emergency as it was taking off from La Isabela International Airport and diverted to Las Americas Airport to try and land.
-It is currently unclear what caused the plane to crash.
+It is currently unclear what caused the plane to crash.‘I was going to die’: Woman thrown from bathtub into woods survives Kentucky tornado

 “For Helidosa, this accident causes us great pain and sorrow,” the aviation group said in a statement.
 “We stand in solidarity with the affected families that, along with us, are going through a difficult time.”